GFZ German research centre for geo sciences

 Many scientific satellites for the observation of the Earth and the near Earth space are in polar orbits with low altitudes and short orbital periods (e.g., 95 minutes).
 The low altitude orbits are favorable for many types of observations because the satellites are relatively close to the environment to be observed.
 The polar orbits allow observations over all areas of the Earth, including the polar zones.

 Satellites must be in the field of view of ground stations to send their observation data to Earth.
 The graphic below shows the areas of visibility of Potsdam (red circle) and the ground station at Ny-Ålesund (NYA, green circle).
 The ground tracks of the both GRACE Follow On satellite orbits over 24 hours (blue lines) cross the circle of visibility of Potsdam only about 4 times per day (due to the revolution of the Earth).
 The mean age of data from the GRACE Follow On (and other polar orbiting) satellites can thus not be less than about 6 hours, if they were received at Potsdam.
-The NYA station can make in average at least 15 contacts with each of these satellites in the same time (24 hours), independently from the Earth’s rotation, which results in a maximum data age of about 1.5 hours only.
+The NYA station can make at least 15 contacts with each of these satellites in the same time (24 hours), despite of the Earth’s rotation, which results in a maximum data age of about 1.5 hours only.

 The ability to provide data from satellites in polar orbits such fast is the great advantage of a polar ground station.
 In praxis this ability is even a mandatory precondition for the utilization of such satellite data in time critical applications.